Brewtarget/brewtarget/dev-doc/POSTGRES.markdown

 ## What won't work
-  o Backup copies just don't make sense anymore o Saving -- all updates are written automatically. o Copying data from PostgreSQL -> SQLite.
-Just haven't written the code yet, but this will happen
+  o Backup copies just don't make sense anymore o Saving -- all updates are written automatically.

 ## Known Issues
-  o "QSqlDatabasePrivate::removeDatabase: connection 'connDb' is still in use, all queries will cease to work."
-  I've dug and dug to figure out what this issue is, with no luck.
-I believe it has to do with the database connector thinking there are open queries (even though no query has ever been run on that connector).
-I think the solution may be to just let the QSqlDatabase object go out of scope -- the plugin seems to do a good job of cleaning up after itself.
+  o sqlite is much faster.
+I can tell simply from the delay at startup how I'm
+    configured.
+Of course, I have spent exactly 0 seconds trying to optimize postgresql. o I wonder if we shouldn't attempt to restart brewtarget automatically after step 9?

 ## Some tricks
-  o If you want to quickly reset, just remove the db\* variables from your config file. brewtarget will default back to your sqlite file and you can do the conversion all over again!
-I have done this ad nauseum
+  o If you want to quickly reset, just remove the db\* variables from your
+    config file. brewtarget will default back to your sqlite file.
+You can then drop the psql database and recreate it.
+I've done this many, many times.

 #Introduction

 It's a brave new world of clouds and mobile devices.
 I have been slowly burning cycles for the last year trying to get brewtarget ready.
 This is the third step.
-No worries, the pelvic thrust is still what will drive you insane.
+No worries, the pelvic thrust will still drive you insane.

 In moving to mobile and clouds, the hardest problem to solve has been the database.
 SQLite is great for local access, and mighty fast.
 But it is